Identity Theft

 Deliberately obtaining and taking away someone else’s personal information for criminal intentions.

-the word used to describe a thing that is the same as something else in all respects.
+the term used to describe a thing that can be insured.

 This site contains general legal information but does not constitute professional legal advice for your particular situation.
 The Law Dictionary is not a law firm, and this page does not create an attorney-client or legal adviser relationship.
 If you have specific questions, please consult a qualified attorney licensed in your jurisdiction.